-The model indicates that Age can cause changes in CRD directly and also by a series of pathways involving one or more of the 3 infectious agents.
-It also indicates that Age is not a direct cause of STREP.
-In terms of understanding relationships implied by the causal diagram, the easiest way to explain them is to think of getting (perhaps walking) from an exposure variable (eg RSV) to a subsequent variable (eg CRD).
+The model indicates that AGE can cause changes in FERTILITY directly and also by a series of pathways involving one or more of the 3 reproductive diseases.
+It also indicates that AGE is not a direct cause of METRITIS.
+In terms of understanding relationships implied by the causal diagram, the easiest way to explain them is to think of getting (perhaps walking) from an exposure variable (eg RETPLA) to a subsequent variable (eg FERTILITY).
 As we pass through variables in the direction of the arrows, we trace out a causal path.
 The rule for tracing the causal pathways is that you can start backwards from any variable but once you start forward on the arrows you cannot back up.
 Paths which start backwards from a variable are spurious causal paths and reflect the impact of confounders.
-In displaying the relationships, if there are variables that we believe are correlated because of an unknown or unmeasured common cause, we use a non-headed line to indicate this, and you can travel in either direction between these variables.
+In displaying the relationships, if there are variables that we believe are correlated because of an unknown or unmeasured common cause, we use a line to indicate this, and you can travel in either direction between these variables.
 If 2 variables are adjacent (connected by a single direct arrow), their causal relationship is deemed to be directly causal.
-Paths which start forward from one variable and pass through intervening variables to reach the outcome are deemed to be indirect causal paths (eg RSV can cause CRD through its effect on MP, or on STREP, but not directly).
+Paths which start forward from one variable and pass through intervening variables to reach the outcome are deemed to be indirect causal paths (eg RETPLA can cause fertility changes through its effect on OVAR, but not directly).
 The combined effects through indirect and direct paths represent the total causal effect of the variable.

 Okay, so, how does this help us?
-Well, in order to estimate the causal effect, we must prevent any spurious (confounded) effects, so the variables preceding an exposure factor of interest (RSV) that have arrows pointing toward it (ie from Age) and through which CRD (the outcome) can be reached on a path must be controlled.
-In this instance, that variable is Age.
-The model also asserts that we do not control intervening variables, so STREP and MP are not placed in the statistical model when estimating the causal effect of RSV.
-If we assume that there are no other confounders that are missing from the model, our analyses will estimate the causal effect of RSV on CRD.
+Well, in order to estimate the causal effect, we must prevent any spurious (confounded) effects, so the variables preceding an exposure factor of interest (RETPLA) that have arrows pointing toward it (ie from AGE) and through which FERTILITY (the outcome) can be reached on a path must be controlled.
+In this instance, that variable is AGE.
+The model also asserts that we do not control intervening variables so METRITIS and OVAR are not placed in the statistical model when estimating the causal effect.
+If we assume that there are no other confounders that are missing from the model, our analyses will estimate the causal effect of RETPLA on FERTILITY.
 (This also assumes the statistical model is correct, but that is another story.)

-We should note that if we did control for STREP and MP in this model, we would not obtain the correct estimate of causal effect.
-Rather, we would only obtain the direct effect of RSV on CRD if that direct effect existed (and in our example no direct effect exists).
+We should note that if we did control for METRITIS and OVAR in this model, we would not obtain the correct estimate of causal effect.
+Rather, we would only obtain the direct effect of RETPLA on FERTILITY if that direct effect existed (and in our example no direct effect exists).
 This feature will be discussed again when regression models (eg Chapter 14) are described as this is a major reason why we can inadvertently break down a causal web.
-In the causal diagram used here, we explicitly assume there is no direct causal relationship between RSV and CRD (so this would be an inappropriate analysis for this reason also).
-However, RSV can impact on CRD indirectly through the agents STREP and/or MP, and controlling these variables would block these indirect pathways.
-Thus, only by excluding STREP and MP from our model, and controlling for Stressors, can we obtain the correct causal-effect estimate for RSV.
+In the causal diagram used here, we explicitly assume there is no direct causal relationship between RETPLA and FERTILITY (so this would be an inappropriate analysis for this reason also).
+However, RETPLA can impact on FERTILITY indirectly through the diseases METRITIS and/or OVAR, and controlling these variables would block these indirect pathways.
+Thus, only by excluding METRITIS and OVAR, and controlling for AGE, can we obtain the correct causal-effect estimate.

-Greenland and Brumback (2002) discuss relations among causal diagrams, counterfactual models, component-cause models and structural equation (ie path) models.
-Howards et al (2007) provide a good discussion on the use of causal diagrams with linkages to appropriate regression models for estimating the associations and examples of causal diagrams based on potential causes of perinatal disease.
-For more advanced reading, see VanderWeele and Robins (2007a; 2007b).
-Hernan and Cole (2009) discuss how to describe 4 types of measurement error, as well as confounding and selection bias using causal diagrams.
+Greenland and Brumback (2002), discuss relations among causal diagrams, counterfactual models, component-cause models and structural equation (ie path) models.
+Howards et al, (2007) provide a good discussion on the use of causal diagrams with linkages to appropriate regression models for estimating the associations and examples of causal diagrams based on potential causes of perinatal disease.
+For more advanced reading see VanderWeele and Robins, 2007a.